teamdiva2019/netCDF-Unity/README.md

 Also if anyone is interested in checking out the Roll a Ball Tutorial given on the Unity site that folder is there as well.

 ~README created by Mughil~

+12.28.16
+I messed around with spherical coordinates a bit and created a scene called SphereCoordsTest in netCDF-Unity/Interactive Visualization/Assets/_Scenes.
+You guys are welcome to check it out.
+It uses a Script I wrote that can be found in */Assets/Scripts. ~Naeem